 Women tend to be more sensitive to differences in cuteness, and premenopausal women are more sensitive than postmenopausal.
 It even makes a difference if women are on contraceptives that raise their hormone levels.

 The problem with being less cute?

-In a 1984 study by McCabe, 3-6 year-old children with more adult-like facial proportions were more likely to have experienced physical abuse than children with more childlike proportions.
+In a 1984 study by McCabe, children between ages 3 and 6 who had more adult-like facial proportions were more likely to have experienced physical abuse than children with more childlike proportions.
 The researcher suggested that parents may have had unrealistic expectations of children whose features suggested they were older than their actual age and less dependent and in need of care.

 I’m a total sucker for cuteness.
 I don’t particularly like kids, but my brain still does the baby cuteness dance.
 And baby animals make the world go ’round.

 Do you tend to react strongly to cuteness?